 No matter what type of lighting you use, be it natural or artificial, your goal is to reduce the shadows while emphasizing the quality of the product and making it interesting to the site visitors.
 When it comes to tabletop lighting, balance is a key.

-Photographers use filters to retouch an image.
+Photographers use filters to edit an image.
 However, you need to ensure that your product doesn’t lose its natural look.
-Don’t apply Retro, Matte, or Sepia filters to your product photos.
+Don’t apply Retro, Matte, or Sepia filters to your tabletop photos.

 Performing color correction for tabletop photos requires plenty of time.
 But you can simplify this process if you apply effects that correct white balance, color saturation, and emphasize shadows.